 1.3 Confidentiality

-(1) This Section 1.3 applies to Protected Information or ERCOT Critical Energy Infrastructure Information (ECEII) disclosed by a Market Participant to ERCOT or the Independent Market Monitor (IMM), by the IMM to ERCOT or a Market Participant, or by ERCOT to a Market Participant or the IMM.
+(1) This Section 1.3 applies to Protected Information or ERCOT Critical Energy Infrastructure Information (ECEII) disclosed by a Market Participant to ERCOT or the Independent Market Monitor (IMM), by the IMM to ERCOT or a Market Participant, or by ERCOT to a Market Participant, the IMM, or the Office of Public Utility Counsel (OPUC).
 Section 1.3 also applies to specific categories of ECEII created by ERCOT, the IMM, or any Market Participant.

 (2) As used in this Section 1.3:

-(a) “Receiving Party” means ERCOT, the IMM or any Market Participant in its capacity as the recipient of Protected Information or ECEII from one of the others.
+(a) “Receiving Party” means ERCOT, the IMM, OPUC, or any Market Participant in its capacity as the recipient of Protected Information or ECEII from one of the others.

-(b) “Disclosing Party” means ERCOT, the IMM or any Market Participant in its capacity as the provider of Protected Information or ECEII to one of the others.
+(b) “Disclosing Party” means ERCOT, the IMM, OPUC, or any Market Participant in its capacity as the provider of Protected Information or ECEII to one of the others.

 (c) “Creating Party” means ERCOT, the IMM or any Market Participant in its capacity as the creator of any ECEII specifically listed in Section 1.3.2.1, Items Considered ERCOT Critical Energy Infrastructure Information.